 - Integrations: Our integrations keep all team members working in their preferred tools.
 Salespeople don’t want to leave their CRM to respond to RFPs and they no longer have to.
 SMEs are unreachable by email, but they’ll engage through Slack.

-- Content management: The Answer Library is the content management hub—not only for RFPs, but for all company information.
+- Content management: The Content Library is the content management hub—not only for RFPs, but for all company information.
 Anyone has access to the latest and greatest content, which can be easily searched, selected, and inserted into a variety of business documents…even emails.

-Benefits of RFP automation
+Benefits of RFP and proposal automation

 Achieving more with RFP automation also means responding to more RFPs.
 Organizations that use RFP software respond to 43% more RFPs per year, on average.
 Because the time-savings realized from automation can be re-invested to maintain or improve response quality, imagine what this scenario, based on data from our research, would do to your revenue forecast: